-By clicking this stored link you can proceed to right documentation.
+By clicking this stored link you can proceed to the right documentation.

 There is the same solution for business catalogs and roles.

-Hope you felt in love with our solution for storing documentation in SolDoc!
+Hope you fell in love with our solution for storing documentation in the SolDoc!
 If you want to implement it in your company – just let us know!

 Note the columns with the application start count: